johli/aparent/README.md

 *Note*: This model version is not the one evaluated in the paper; this version has been trained on all MPRA libraries (no libraries have been held out) in order to make the best APA predictor possible.

 ## Legacy Model & Code Availability
+The **Legacy** Model is the model version evaluated in the paper, which we provide here for the purpose of reproducibility.
+The model architecture itself has not changed since the Legacy version, but the newest version has been trained on all MPRA libraries.
+The Legacy models (base version and APADB-fitted version) are located in the *saved_models/legacy_models/*.

+The Legacy model was originally built and trained using Theano.
+Theano has since stopped being developed, so we have lifted the original model into Keras.
+The original Theano training code can be found in the below repository:

 [Legacy Code Repository](https://github.com/johli/aparent-legacy)<br/>

 ## Data Availability